sryo/Spoons/README.md

 #### How to Use
 - Start the script and try moving your mouse to the corners of the screen to see the actions and tooltips.
-- Use the Shift key to change the action performed in a corner.
+- Use the <kbd>⇧ SHIFT</kbd> key to change the action performed in a corner.

 ### 🌐🔀 HyperlinkHijacker
 [`HyperlinkHijacker.lua`](https://github.com/sryo/Spoons/blob/main/HyperlinkHijacker.lua) - It's your link, and you decide where it goes.